Seneral/VC4CV/README.md

 3. qpu_blit_full: Same fullscreen access structure as above, but actually accesses the camera frame using the TMU and writes it to the framebuffer.
 4. qpu_mask_full: Same fullscreen access structure as above, but executes a simple threshold effect on the camera frame before writing to the framebuffer.
 Currently a simple per-pixel 0.5 threshold value, including neighbouring pixels is not recommended in the full-screen shader.
 5. qpu_debug_tiled: Debugs the access pattern of the multi-program tiled shader.
 Shows in which order parts of the screen are handled in the shader.
-6. qpu_blit_tiled: Same tiled access structure as above, but actually accesses the camera frame using the TMU and writes it to the framebuffer (Warning: this does not work currently!
-VPM access and TMU interferes in a way which causes the QPU to crash, overwrite the whole physical memory and thus causes the whole RaspberryPi to crash.
-No permanent damage to the system, but power cut is required)
+6. qpu_blit_tiled: Same tiled access structure as above, but actually accesses the camera frame using the TMU and writes it to the framebuffer (Warning: This program is affected by the ZeroCompat bug!)
-7. qpu_mask_tiled: Planned to create once qpu_blit_tiled works.
-Much higher performance expected.
+7. qpu_mask_tiled: This program and all it's variations do actual processing and outputting a bitmask in various different ways (Warning: This program is affected by the ZeroCompat bug!)

+To see the QPU path being used in a real project, take a look at [MakersVR](https://github.com/Seneral/MakersVR), it uses the QPU in a complex way and also employs the ZeroCompat workaround.